How to level your refrigerator

 Leveling a refrigerator

-- Remove the grille at the bottom front of the refrigerator.
-The grille typically has quick release clips or a few screws to undo before it can be removed.
-This varies by model, so consult your user manual if it's not immediately apparent how the grille is removed.
+- Remove the grill at the bottom front of the refrigerator.
+The grill typically has quick release clips or a few screws to undo before it can be removed.
+This varies by model, so consult your user manual if it's not immediately apparent how the grill is removed.

-- Behind the grille, you will see one height-adjustable leg on either side.
+- Behind the grill, you will see one height-adjustable leg on either side.
 You may also see rollers.
 Some refrigerators use height-adjustable rollers for leveling.

 - For refrigerators with height-adjustable rollers, look for an adjustment screw near the top of the roller.
 It varies by model, but in most cases, using a screwdriver to tighten the screw (clockwise) will raise the front of the refrigerator and loosening (counter-clockwise) will lower it.

 - If your refrigerator has rollers and leveling legs, the legs should be raised enough to bear the weight of the refrigerator, lifting the rollers off the floor.
-If doing this lifts the front of the refrigerator more than 0.5 inches (1.27 centimeters) higher than the back, consider pulling the refrigerator out from the wall and raising the back leveling legs, as well.
+If doing this lifts the front of the refrigerator more than 0.5 inches (13 mm) higher than the back, consider pulling the refrigerator out from the wall and raising the back leveling legs, as well.

 Left to right, the refrigerator should be perfectly level.
 Front to back, the angle should be minimal.
-Generally, manufacturers recommend the front of the refrigerator to be approximately 0.25 to 0.5 inch (0.635 to 1.27 centimeters) higher than the back.
+Generally, manufacturers recommend the front of the refrigerator to be approximately 0.25 to 0.5 inches (6 to 13 mm) higher than the back.
 This should be enough for the doors to close on their own with enough force to make a complete seal without slamming shut.

 Finally, install any snap rings or other parts that came with the refrigerator to lock the adjustable legs in place.
-If your refrigerator didn't come with any, don't worry: unless you are an habitual fridge door slammer, the legs are unlikely to move.
+If your refrigerator didn't come with any, don't worry: unless you're a habitual fridge door slammer, the legs are unlikely to move.